 - 2 cups ice

-- In a bowl or 2 cup liquid measuring cup, combine the warm water, yeast, and honey.
+- In a bowl or 2 cup liquid measuring cup, combine the warm water, yeast, and sugar.
 Let sit for 5 Minutes or until the yeast has proofed and becomes frothy.

-- In the bowl of an electric mixer fitted with the dough hook, combine the bread flour, salt, and olive oil.
+- In the bowl of a stand mixer fitted with a dough hook, combine the bread flour and salt.
 Turn the mixer on medium low and slowly incorporate the yeast mixture.
-Continue to knead until the dough is a combined ball, about 3 Minutes.
-If your dough is too dry, add some water a teaspoon at a time until the dough comes together.
+Continue to knead until the dough becomes shaggy, about 3 Minutes.

-- Brush the bowl and the dough lightly with olive oil, cover the bowl with a slightly damp towel and set in a warm place to rise for 1 Hour, or until doubled in size.
+- Brush the bowl and the dough lightly with olive oil.
+Using plastic wrap or a slightly damp towel, cover and let rise for one hour, or until doubled in size.

 - Place a sizable stainless steel container (I use a roasting pan) on the bottom shelf of the oven and preheat to 400°F

-- Turn the dough out onto a lightly floured surface and shape into a ball, using the sides of your hands to tuck the dough tightly under while rotating the ball to make the dough tight.
-Transfer to a baking sheet and let rise 10 Minutes.
+- Turn the dough out onto a lightly floured work surface and shape into a ball, using the sides of your hands to tuck the dough tightly under while rotating the ball.
+This should make the dough tight.
+Use a sharp blade to cut a large X into the top of the bread.
+Transfer to a baking stone or sheet pan and let rise 10 Minutes.